Ohio Man Shoots Neighbor Because “He Thought He Was a Democrat” - NewsBreak

 WLWT 5

-Reports of an assault with injuries on Reading Road in Mount Auburn
+Reports of a crash with entrapment at Dixie Highway and Symmes Road in Fairfield

-CINCINNATI — Reports of an assault with injuries on Reading Road in Mount Auburn.
-Click the video player above to watch other morning headlines from WLWT News 5.
+FAIRFIELD, Ohio — Reports of a crash with entrapment at Dixie Highway and Symmes Road in Fairfield.
+Click the video player above to watch other afternoon headlines from WLWT News 5.
 For live traffic updates, click here.
 This story was curated by Hearst's WLWT Alert Desk.
-Do you have photos or video...
+Do you have...

+Reports of a crash with injuries on state Route 48 in Lebanon

+LEBANON, Ohio — Reports of a crash with injuries on state Route 48 in Lebanon.
+Click the video player above to watch other afternoon headlines from WLWT News 5.
+For live traffic updates, click here.
+This story was curated by Hearst's WLWT Alert Desk.
+Do you have photos or...

 Followers